Vinícius Júnior: 2018–21: Development and adaptation to Spain

 On 20 July 2018, he was officially presented as a Real Madrid player.
 He was issued squad number 28.
-He made his debut on 29 September, coming in as an 87th minute substitute in a goalless draw against Atlético Madrid.
+He made his debut on 29 September, coming in as an 87th-minute substitute in a goalless draw against Atlético Madrid.
 Vinícius made his first start on 31 October in a 4–0 Copa del Rey away victory against Melilla, contributing with assists for both Marco Asensio and Álvaro Odriozola in what Marca recognised as a Man of the Match performance.
 He scored his first goal on 3 November 10 minutes after coming on as a substitute in a 2–0 victory against Real Valladolid.
 He scored four goals between his debut on 29 September and 7 February 2019.
 On 6 March, he tore a ligament during a loss to Ajax, which ended his season.

 On 11 December 2019, he scored his first UEFA Champions League goal in a 3–1 away win over Club Brugge in the 2019–20 season.
 On 1 March 2020, he scored the first goal in a 2–0 win for Real in El Clásico against Barcelona.
 He made 29 appearances during the league season, while scoring three goals, as Real Madrid won the 2019–20 La Liga.

 On 6 April 2021, Vinícius scored two goals in a 3–1 win against Liverpool in the first leg of the 2020–21 UEFA Champions League quarter-finals.
 Real Madrid would advance to the semi-finals where they lost to eventual champions Chelsea.

-2021–22: First-team breakthrough, second league title, UEFA Champions League winner
+2021–22: Breakthrough, second league title, and UEFA Champions League victory

 Vinícius started the 2021–22 season by scoring Real Madrid's fourth goal in a 4–1 away victory over Alavés on the opening day of the La Liga campaign.
 On 22 August, he scored a brace in a 3–3 draw against Levante coming off the bench, which earned him a first-team place, ahead of Eden Hazard.
 On 30 October, he scored twice as Real Madrid won 2–1 at Elche to go top of the La Liga table.
 The goals were his sixth and seventh of the league season and his eighth and ninth overall, surpassing his total output of six goals in all competitions during the 2020–21 season in just 14 matches.
 On 12 May 2022, he scored his first hat-trick for Real Madrid in a 6–0 victory over Levante.

 On 28 May, he scored the only goal in a 1–0 win over Liverpool in the Champions League final to clinch Madrid their record 14th UEFA Champions League title.
-Vinícius ended the 2021–22 season as Real Madrid’s second-best goalscorer with 22 goals in all competitions, only behind his attacking partner Karim Benzema.
+Vinícius ended the 2021–22 season as Real Madrid's second-best goalscorer with 22 goals in all competitions, only behind his attacking partner Karim Benzema.
 For his performances Vinícius was named the inaugural Champions League young player of the season and included in the 2021–22 UEFA Champions League team of the season.